theferryman0519/Final-AsTheBellTolls/Design Files/GameDesignDocument.md

 **<u>Relationships</u>** - Every character in Blackmere will be able to have a relationship with the player, with the exception of the poltical regent and the four international traders.
 Those relationships will be displayed in detail within this page.
 Each character has two types of bonds with the player: as a member of the community and as a trusted companion.
 The details of these bonds are displayed here, as well as information about the character.
 These include their profession, birthday, relationship status, and gifts they may like or dislike.

-**<u>Pendrelle Manor</u>** - The Manor and the town of Blackmere will go through restoration processes in order to be fully restored.
-The progress of the player restoring the Manor is shown on this page, including each room's current restoration level and what is needed to upgrade to the next.
+**<u>Pendrelle Manor</u>** - The Manor and the town of Blackmere go through seven restoration stages: Weathered, Rebuilding, Recovering, Renewed, Growing, Prospering, and Flourishing.
+This page shows each Manor room's current stage, requirements for the next stage, and the functional or living consequences already unlocked, such as new household routines, visitors, invention functionality, storage, comfort, or story access.

-**<u>Town of Blackmere</u>** - Similar to the Manor progress, the player's restoration progress for the town will be displayed on this page.
-Instead of the various rooms, this page tracks the various buildings of Blackmere and their restoration levels.
+**<u>Town of Blackmere</u>** - Similar to the Manor page, this page tracks the seven-stage restoration progress of Blackmere's buildings and civic spaces.
+In addition to material requirements, each entry shows meaningful consequences already restored at that location, including services, NPC activity, economic contribution, social use, and changes to the surrounding district.

 **<u>Quests</u>** - Throughout *As The Bell Tolls*, the player will have the opportunity to complete various quests.
 These include quests from the main story, individual character bonding quests, or daily requests.
 When selected, each quest will detail its objective, backstory, what is needed for the quest, and what rewards will be earned upon its completion.
 In the scroll view on the left side of the page, active quests are displayed at the top while completed ones are in the bottom portion.